operator-framework/java-operator-sdk/docs/documentation/workflows.md

 ### Rules

   1. DR is reconciled if it does not depend on another DR, or ALL the DRs it depends on are ready.
-In case it has a reconcile-precondition that must be met too.
-(So her ready means that it is successfully reconciled - without any error - and if it has a ready condition that is met).
+In case it has a reconcile-precondition that condition must be met too.
+(So here ready means that it is successfully reconciled - without any error - and if it has a ready condition that condition is met).
   2. If a reconcile-precondition of a DR is not met, it is deleted.
 If there are dependent resources which depends on it
-     are deleted first too - this applies recursively.
+     are deleted too as first - this applies recursively.
 That means that DRs are always deleted in revers order compared
      how are reconciled.
-  3. Delete is called on a dependent resource if as described in point 2. it (possibly transitively) depends on A DR which did not meet it's reconcile condition, and has not DRs depends on it, or if the DR-s which depends on it are successfully deleted.
+  3. Delete is called on a dependent resource if as described in point 2. it (possibly transitively) depends on a DR which did not meet it's reconcile condition, and has no DRs depends on it, or if the DR-s which depends on it are already successfully deleted (within actual execution).
 "Delete is called" means, that the dependent resource is checked if it implements `Deleter` interface, if implements it but do not implement `GarbageCollected` interface, the `Deleter.delete` method called.
-If a DR
-     does not implement `Deleter` interface, it is considered as deleted automatically.
+If a DR does not implement `Deleter` interface, it is considered as deleted automatically.
 Successfully deleted means, that it is deleted and if a delete-postcondition is present it is met.

 ### Samples